pasccom/QTestLibPlugin/README.md

 - Add parsers and models for other test libraries (gtest, cppunit)

 If you have any other feature you will be interested in, please let me know.
-I will be pleased to develop it if I think it is a mush have.
+I will be pleased to develop it if I think it is a must have.

 If you want to implement extension, also tell me please.
-Admittedly you can do what you desire with the code (under the constraints stated in the section LICENSING INFORMATION below), but this will avoid double work.
+Admittedly you can do what you desire with the code (under the [licensing constraints](#licensing-information)), but this will avoid double work.

 LICENSING INFORMATION
 ---------------------